Email marketing

 Payments and receipts

-This category includes electronic receipt, status updates of successful or failed payment – everything connected with cash flow.
+This type of transactional email includes electronic receipts and payment updates, which, while not promotional, still carry important commercial information.
 These emails are important for customers as they provide a record of their payment and help to prevent confusion or disputes.

-This is how The Home Depot sends a copy of the electronic receipt to their customers:
+This is how The Home Depot sends a copy of the electronic receipt to its customers:

 An example of a transactional email with electronic receipt